BenjaminGomori/Electro_new/README.md

 # Electro_new

 Electo is an E-commerce front end project.
-Electo is a responsive and dynamic Single Page Application built using modern JavaScript syntax such as arrow function classes etc.
+Electo is a Single Page Application built using modern JavaScript syntax such as arrow function classes etc.
 The main structure of the page is built with CSS grid and flex box.
 Technologies used:
 JavaScript, SCSS, CSS, html and webpack.